RohanAlexander/telling_stories/README.md

 - Check about installing tidyverse packages unnecessarily.
 And similarly, loading core tidyverse unnecessarily.

-### 21 July 2022:
+### 25 July 2022:

-- Have default linted up to and including chapter 6.
+- Have default linted up to and including Chapter 8.
 Have also fixed all '' to "" for same.